-This policy is to be given consideration where an applicant seeks to clear vegetation on public land, to reduce their property BAL rating.
+This policy is to be given consideration when an applicant seeks to clear vegetation on public land, to reduce their property BAL rating.

-Policy Statements
+Policy Statement

-- A. The planning and development approval process is a considered process that must take into account environmental considerations. - B. Landowners who wish to build in bush-fire prone areas must consider how the risk of bushfire will influence the construction requirements that are necessary to keep your home and family safe. - C. The clearing of native vegetation within a City managed road verge or reserve to reduce the BAL rating for the adjoining property is not permissible. - D. Potential landowners, with the support of real-estate agents, builders, designers and architects are encouraged to understand the BAL six level rating system, which will determine the construction and building requirements necessary to protect homes in bush fire prone areas and the potential financial consequence. - E. Landowners are to conduct BAL vegetation clearing requirements on their private land in the first instance. - F. The City cannot be bound to clear vegetation on public land to mitigate a private land owners BAL rating. - G. Consideration will be given to the following strategies:
+- The planning and development approval process is a considered process that must consider environmental considerations. - Landowners who wish to build in bushfire-prone areas must consider how the risk of bushfire will influence the construction requirements that are necessary to keep your home and family safe.
+The clearing of native vegetation within a city-managed road verge or reserve to reduce the BAL rating for the adjoining property is not permissible. - Potential landowners, with the support of real estate agents, builders, designers and architects are encouraged to understand the BAL six-level rating system, which will determine the construction and building requirements necessary to protect homes in bushfire-prone areas and the potential financial consequence. - Landowners are to conduct BAL vegetation clearing requirements on their private land in the first instance. - The City cannot be bound to clear vegetation on public land to mitigate a private landowner's BAL rating. - Consideration will be given to the following strategies:

-Developed Reserve (i.e. The City may consider adjusting maintenance regime to assist the land owner, Recreational Park) where adjacent and adjoining public land is regularly maintained.
-Verge Treatments The City may consider the development of a verge to reduce vegetation, if the property is adjacent to a verge within an urban area.
+Developed Reserve The City may consider adjusting the maintenance regime to assist the landowner, where adjacent and adjoining public land is regularly maintained.
+Verge Treatments The City may consider the development of a verge to reduce vegetation if the property is adjacent to a verge within an urban area.
 A Verge Development Application will be required to be submitted for consideration.
-Noting: (a) If approved, the land owner will be responsible for the ongoing maintenance.(b) The clearing of native vegetation or street trees may not be supported.
-Natural Reserve (public land supporting natural vegetation and habitat). , , The Permit may allow the property owner to clear up to 1.5m on public land, depending on officer assessment, to facilitate the construction or maintenance of a fence.
-City emergency service access tracks.
-Where a City access track is located on an adjoining or adjacent property, the City authorised persons can provide a letter indicating that the track will be maintained into the future.
+Noting: (a) If approved, the landowner will be responsible for the ongoing maintenance. (b) The clearing of native vegetation or street trees may not be supported.
+Natural Reserve Where a property is adjacent to a Natural Reserve or road verge supporting native vegetation, the landowner can apply to Clear Native Vegetation Along a Fence Line for consideration by the City.
+The Permit may allow the property owner to clear up to 1.5m on public land, depending on officer assessment, to facilitate the construction or maintenance of a fence.
+City emergency services access track Where a City access track is located on an adjoining or adjacent property, the city-authorised persons can provide a letter indicating that the track will be maintained into the future.